sdmccoy/videoTrans/README.md

   [Video Indexer SDK](https://videobreakdown.portal.azure-api.net/get-started "Video Indexer SDK")

-- Import your API key to the second paramater on line 17
+- Import your API key to the second parameter on line 17
   - DO NOT hard code it and push it up.

   ```cs